amail/Guideline.js/README.md

     {
         startOnUrl: '/home', // The URL on which the first page resists.
 Default: null
         skipAsDefault: true   // Whether or not the guide should initialize as 'skipped'.
 Meaning you must actively call the guide.start() method to start it.
-Default: true
+Default: true,
+        memoizeLasStep: false   // Default: false
     }

 #### Events